JiivaDurai/JiivaDurai/README.md

 # About Me

-👋 Hi, I'm Jeeva D. - a Data Engineer and Python Developer, currently making strides at CustomerLabs and Vanna AI.
+👋 Hi, I'm Jeeva D. - a Data Engineer and Python Developer, currently making strides at CustomerLabs.

 ## 🧑‍💻 Professional Journey